Top

 the water heated until it almost boiled.
 The heat was then

-turned off, a lid put on the stock pot, and everything soaked for an
+turned off, a lid put on the stock pot, and everything soaked for up

 turning it into a stiff, dark granular oxide - it is no longer a